Pierre Charles L'Enfant: Post–Revolutionary War

-Following the American Revolutionary War, L'Enfant established a successful and highly profitable civil engineering firm in New York City.
-He achieved some fame as an architect by redesigning the City Hall in New York for the First Congress of the United States (See: Federal Hall).
+Following the American Revolutionary War, L'Enfant settled in New York City and achieved fame as an architect by redesigning the City Hall in New York for the First Congress of the United States (See: Federal Hall).

 L'Enfant also designed furniture and houses for the wealthy, as well as coins and medals.
 Among the medals was the eagle-shaped badge of the Society of the Cincinnati, an organization of former officers of the Continental Army of which he was a founder.
 At the request of George Washington, the first President of the Society, L'Enfant had the insignias made in France during a 1783–84 visit to his father and helped to organize a chapter of the Society there.

-L'Enfant was a friend of Alexander Hamilton.
-Some of their correspondences from 1793 to 1801 now reside in the Library of Congress.
+In 1787, L'Enfant received an inheritance upon his father's death that included a farm in Normandy.
+His military pension and success as a designer provided financial stability enabling him to pursue his career and contribute to various projects for a period of time.
 While L'Enfant was in New York City, he was initiated into Freemasonry.
 His initiation took place on April 17, 1789, at Holland Lodge No. 8, F & A M, which the Grand Lodge of New York F & A M had chartered in 1787.
 L'Enfant took only the first of three degrees offered by the Lodge and did not progress further in Freemasonry.

+L'Enfant designed the "Glory" ornamentation above the altar in St. Paul's Church.
+The chapel, built in 1766, is the oldest continuously used building in New York City.
+George Washington worshipped there on his inauguration day.
+The intricate design vividly depicts Mt.
+Sinai amidst clouds and lightning, capturing the dramatic moment of divine revelation.
+At the center of the piece is the Hebrew word for "God" enclosed within a triangle, symbolizing the Holy Trinity.
+Below, the two tablets of the Law are inscribed with the Ten Commandments, highlighting the enduring significance of these foundational moral laws.

+L'Enfant was also a close friend of Alexander Hamilton.
+Some of their correspondences from 1793 to 1801 now reside in the Library of Congress.
+Hamilton is credited with helping L'Enfant with the federal city commission.

-Plan for Federal City
+Plan for Washington, D.C.

-The new Constitution of the United States, which took effect in March and April 1789, gave the newly organized Congress of the United States authority to establish a federal district up to 10 miles square in size.
+The new Constitution of the United States, which took effect in March and April 1789, gave the newly organized Congress of the United States authority to establish a federal district up to 10 miles (16 km) in size.
 L'Enfant had already written first to President George Washington, asking to be commissioned to plan the city.
 However, a decision on the capital was put on hold until July 1790 when the First Congress passed the "Residence Act", setting the site of the new federal district and national capital to be on the shores of the Potomac River.